 The Sidewalk Program ensures safe and accessible sidewalks by:

 - Maintaining and repairing curbs and corners

 - Inspecting and issuing permits for sidewalk repairs

 - Providing curb ramps in the downtown and commercial areas to conform to the Americans with Disabilities Act (ADA).

 As in many other cities, the Portland City Code states that property owners must keep sidewalks in good repair so that they are free of tripping hazards and other safety hazards for pedestrians and people in wheelchairs.
 Transportation Bureau inspectors assess sidewalks and notify the property owner of needed repairs.
 In the event timely repairs are not made by the property owner, the Transportation Bureau hires a private contractor to make the repairs and bills the property owner for the costs.

 If you received a Sidewalk Repair Notice and have questions, please visit our Frequently Asked Questions.

-If you wish to learn more about how to repair sidewalks, please see the Sidewalk Repair Manual
+To learn more about how to repair sidewalks, please see the Sidewalk Repair Manual.

 By the numbers: